-If you’ve been struggling with the relationship for some time, or your partner has been unable to meet your needs, be honest with yourself and know that it is in your best interest to move forward.
+If you’ve been struggling with the relationship for some time or your partner has been unable to meet your needs, be honest with yourself and know that it is in your best interest to move forward.

 3. Discuss things face-to-face

-First and foremost, you should never end a relationship via email, text or any other electronic means.
+First and foremost, you should never end a relationship via email, text, or any other electronic means.
 Although 33% of people have beenbroken up via technology, according to a survey byLab24, this does not create a strong foundation and can lead to problems down the road.

 4. Consider the time and place

 Although you may be tempted to rush into a conversation to get it over with, you should have control over all the possible variables that could potentially disrupt your talk.
 In short, put some thought into selecting a location that allows for an extended period of time, free of any disruptions.

-4. Be 100% forthcoming and honest about your feelings
+5. Be 100% forthcoming and honest about your feelings

-Research has suggested that taking the open confrontation approach to breaking up, in which the partner is forthcoming and honest about their feelings, caused the least amount of stress.
+Taking the open confrontation approach to breaking up, in which the partner is forthcoming and honest about their feelings, causes the least amount of stress.

 10. Take care of yourself